Kilde leads combined ahead of Canadians Crawford and Seger

 Another Canadian, Brodie Seger, was third fastest, 0.42 behind Kilde.

 The 29-year-old Kilde finished fifth in Monday’s rescheduled downhill race, with Crawford finishing just above him in fourth.
+He followed that with a medal in super-G, but he isn’t expecting to get another in combined.

+“I don’t think so,” Kilde said when asked if he had a big enough advantage to finish on the podium.
+“But, you know, slalom is slalom and anything can happen.

+“I haven’t skied slalom in two years so for me it doesn’t really matter what comes.
+It’s going to be challenging anyways.”

 One of the favorites for Thursday’s combined, Alexis Pinturault, is nearly two seconds behind Kilde.
 The Frenchman won silver in the combined at the 2021 word championships — where he was defending his title — and at the 2018 Pyeongchang Games, but has failed to finish four of six slalom races this season.